asaadsaad/SD540-Workshop-02-User-SignUp-SignIn/README.md

     temp_password_expiration_timestamp: 0
 };
 ```
-The email and password are required, and user's email is unique.
+The email and hashed_password are required, and user's email is unique.

 Passwords must be hashed, you will need to use [bcrypt](https://www.npmjs.com/package/bcrypt) to hash and compare hashes.
 The package provides the following two methods:
 ```typescript